CodeYourFuture/fundamentals-blockly/examples/changing_attribute.md

 - **`set the attribute [<attribute_name>] to {<attribute_value>}`**
   - It sets or changes the named attribute of the selected element to the specified value.

-### What do the code blocks in this example do?
+### What does this blockly program do?

-The block selects an element, and then sets its `color` and `background` attributes.
+The program selects an element, and then sets its `color` and `background` attributes.

-For an attribute value that is a color, we can use a _color picker block_ to pick a color, or specify a valid color value as a string.
+For an attribute value that is a color, we can use a _`color picker`_ block to pick a color, or specify a valid color value as a string.

-### Conceptual View ###
+### Conceptual View
-The code blocks change
+The blockly program changes
 ```
 <span id="message">Hello!</span>
 ```